Amchuz/30-Days-of-Flutter/Day 3/Note.md

 for…in Loop | The for...in loop is used to loop through an object's properties. while Loop | The while loop executes the instructions each time the condition specified evaluates to true.
 In other words, the loop evaluates the condition before the block of code is executed. do…while Loop | The do…while loop is similar to the while loop except that the do...while loop doesn’t evaluate the condition for the first time the loop executes.

+## Comments :

+These are non-executable code.
+These are used to provide information about the projects, variables or an operation.
+There are three types of comments in dart:

+1. Make format comment (//) for single-line comment
+2. Block Comments (/*…*/) for multi-line comment
+3. Doc comments (///) used for members and type